Two Fires

 Two Fires is the fourth studio album by the Australian rock singer Jimmy Barnes, and his first United States release for Atlantic Records.
-It was released in Australia by Mushroom Records and was his fifth consecutive No. 1 album, peaking on release in September 1990 and remaining at the position for four weeks.
+It was released in Australia by Mushroom Records and was his fifth consecutive No. 1 album, debuting in September 1990 and remaining at the position for four weeks.
 On 16 June 1991, Two Fires again reached No. 1, making it the only Barnes album to achieve such a feat.
-The title track, "Between Two Fires", was co-written with the hit songwriter, Holly Knight, it also includes a bonus track "Stick To Your Guns".
+The title track, "Between Two Fires", was co-written with the hit songwriter, Holly Knight.
+It notably added "Stick to Your Guns".